IShengFang/20170522_GAN-WGAN-GP/README.md

 ## Welcome
 Here is the example code and some document of May 22's talk.
+## If You Have Any Question
+1. Ask me directly
+2. Use Sli.do
+  - Slido.com
+  - #F9487
 ## Agenda
 |   Time    |             Topic             |
 | :-------: | :---------------------------: |